-LSU Tigers hire Scott Linehan as next passing-game coordinator
+LSU Tigers officially name Scott Linehan as new passing-game coordinator

 Coach Ed Orgeron has found a replacement for Joe Brady's former position with the LSU Tigers.

-The team hired Scott Linehan as their next passing-game coordinator.
+The team officially announced Scott Linehan as their next passing-game coordinator on Tuesday.

 Brady left the Tigers nearly a month ago and Linehan's vast experience with a variety of coaches is expected to come in handy as he works with the LSU Tigers.

 His background as a collegiate coach speaks for itself, in three years as the offensive coordinator for Louisville, his offenses averaged 406.5 yards per game.

 So, though Linehan has big shoes to fill as he takes on Brady's former role, his track record proves he's up to the task.